BrianDouglasIE/BrianDouglasIE.github.io/posts/beedeedee-julia-test-framework.md

 ```

 <magpie-trinket>
-Why not look through the code for BeeDeeDee.jl yourself.
+Why not look through the source code of BeeDeeDee.jl yourself.
 It's a small codebase which can be view at
 <a href="https://github.com/BrianDouglasIE/BeeDeeDee.jl/tree/main">BrianDouglasIE/BeeDeeDee.jl</a>
 </magpie-trinket>